codelirium/movierama/README.md

 The SQL statements which are produced by these two scripts and that populate the DB are located at `sql/schema/DATA-[MOVIES|RATINGS].sql`.

-The DB schema is located at `sql/schema/TABLES.sql`
+The DB schema is located at `sql/schema/TABLES.sql`.

+All schema and data all loaded automatically with the `docker-compose` command.